The 5 Best Chicken-Free Dog Foods

 Introduction To Chicken-Free Dog Food

-Food allergies occur when your dog’s immune system decides that a protein in the food is a threat instead of a food.
-The immune system mounts an immune response that can take the form of itchy skin or other allergy symptoms.
-With a food sensitivity, the reaction is more likely to be a response through your dog’s gut, leading to vomiting or diarrhea.
+Food allergies occur when the dog’s immune system perceives a protein in the food as a threat, leading to itchy skin or other allergy symptoms.
+Food sensitivity reactions are more likely to be a response through the dog’s gut, leading to vomiting or diarrhea.

 Symptoms Of A Food Allergy